-In his 1998 Ph.D. thesis, Erik Winfree [10] introduced the (abstract) Tile Assembly Model (TAM) - a mathematical model of laboratory-based nanoscale self-assembly.
-The TAM is also an extension of Wang tiling [8, 9].
-In the TAM, molecules are represented by un-rotatable, but translatable two-dimensional square "tiles," each side of which having a particular glue "color" and "strength" associated with it.
+In his 1998 PhD thesis, Erik Winfree [24] introduced the (abstract) Tile Assembly Model (TAM)-a mathematical model of laboratory-based nanoscale self-assembly.
+The TAM is also an extension of Wang tiling [22, 23].
+In the TAM, molecules are represented by un-rotatable, but translatable two-dimensional square "tiles," each side of which has a particular glue "color" and "strength" associated with it.
 Two tiles that are placed next to each other interact if the glue colors on their abutting sides match, and they bind if the strength on their abutting sides matches, and is at least a certain "temperature."
-Extensive refinements of the TAM were given by Rothemund and Winfree in [6, 5], and Lathrop, Lutz and Summers [3] gave a treatment of the model that does not discriminate against the self-assembly of infinite structures.
+Extensive refinements of the TAM were given by Rothemund and Winfree in [19, 18], and Lathrop, Lutz and Summers [15] gave a treatment of the model that does not discriminate against the self-assembly of infinite structures.